AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 ```
 Now you can check out "tabula_muris_P3_S1_L001_R1_001_qc_report.html" in order to examine
 the quality of your data and performance of Alevin.
+Remember that this is only part of this sample.

+#### Examples of alevinQC reports:
+If you'd like to see the full QC report for P4_3 mouse bladder sample [go here.](https://alexslemonade.github.io/training-modules/scRNA-seq/data/10X_P4_3_qc_report.html)

+As a contrast, here is an example of a [poor quality sample alevin QC report](https://alexslemonade.github.io/training-modules/scRNA-seq/data/Bad_Example_10X_P4_2_qc_report.html)